microsoft/playwright/docs/src/test-configuration.md

 - Browser options match [`method: BrowserType.launch`] method.
 - Context options match [`method: Browser.newContext`] method.
 - `screenshot` option - whether to capture a screenshot after each test, off by default.
 Screenshot will appear in the test output directory, typically `test-results`.
-  - `off` - Do not capture screenshots.
+  - `'off'` - Do not capture screenshots.
-  - `on` - Capture screenshot after each test.
+  - `'on'` - Capture screenshot after each test.
-  - `only-on-failure` - Capture screenshot after each test failure.
+  - `'only-on-failure'` - Capture screenshot after each test failure.
-- `video` options - whether to record video for each test, off by default.
+- `video` option - whether to record video for each test, off by default.
 Video will appear in the test output directory, typically `test-results`.
-  - `off` - Do not record video.
+  - `'off'` - Do not record video.
-  - `on` - Record video for each test.
+  - `'on'` - Record video for each test.
-  - `retain-on-failure`  - Record video for each test, but remove all videos from successful test runs.
+  - `'retain-on-failure'` - Record video for each test, but remove all videos from successful test runs.
-  - `retry-with-video` - Record video only when retrying a test.
+  - `'retry-with-video'` - Record video only when retrying a test.

 ### Global configuration

-Create `playwright.config.js` (or `playwright.config.ts`) to configure your tests, and specify options in the `use` section.
-Playwright Test will automatically pick it up.
+Create `playwright.config.js` (or `playwright.config.ts`) and specify options in the `use` section.

 ```js
 module.exports = {